zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

 It's possible to call `CERTIFY_MODEL` for revoked model versions to enable them back.

 The corresponding Model and Model Version are not required to be present in the ledger.
 It can be added later by Vendors.
+If the Model Version is present on the ledger, then `softwareVersionString` and `cDVersionNumber` must match the values stored in the Model Version.

 It must be called for every compliant device for use cases where compliance is tracked on ledger.